 For this reason, it is best to look not only for Fairtrade labels but also for other labels that denote conformance with other sustainability criteria.

 For example, you should look out for organic certifications, such as Soil Association Organic, and Global Organic Standards.

 It is important not only to look for labels.
 But go on to read a little more about what exactly the criteria were for the award of the certification or label.
 Some standards are far more established and comprehensive than others.
-Some (like Fairtrade) focus mainly on people, while others are far more focussed on ecosystems and the wider world.
+Some (like Fairtrade) focus mainly on people, while others are far more focused on ecosystems and the wider world.

-Making sure that you understand the different standards, certifications and labels you see on foods and other consumer goods can help you to make better, more informed decisions about the things that you buy.
+Making sure that you understand the different standards, certifications, and labels you see on foods and other consumer goods can help you to make better, more informed decisions about the things that you buy.